 Like a prankster let loose in a puzzle factory, director David Lynch creates dysfunctional mysteries which defy the simple piecing together of a coherent solution.
 His puzzles may lack key pieces, have extra pieces, or fit together to create a disjointed, nightmare image beyond conscious understanding.
 Lynch's long journey down his lost highway has led him to a place of supreme confidence as a filmmaker.
-With his new film, Mulholland Drive, Lynch continues to mine the obsessive tropes of his earlier work (doppelgangers, dreams, dissociative disorders), but strikes new ground by openly exploring the two worlds of his own life: Los Angeles and "Hollywood."
+With Mulholland Dr., Lynch continues to mine the obsessive tropes of his earlier work (doppelgangers, dreams, dissociative disorders), but strikes new ground by openly exploring the two worlds of his own life: Los Angeles and "Hollywood."

-Mulholland Drive most quickly brings to mind Lost Highway, Lynch's 1998 collaboration with novelist Barry Gifford.
-Like that earlier film, Mulholland Drive walks a line between ostensibly straightforward modern creepshow and retro noir mystery, as Lynch asks the audience to straddle conscious deduction and dream-like intuition.
+Mulholland Dr. most quickly brings to mind Lost Highway, Lynch's 1998 collaboration with novelist Barry Gifford.
+Like that earlier film, Mulholland Dr. walks a line between ostensibly straightforward modern creepshow and retro noir mystery, as Lynch asks the audience to straddle conscious deduction and dream-like intuition.
 Lynch's heroine here, Betty Elms (Naomi Watts), fits the now self-conscious model of the typical Lynch hero: wide-eyed, apparently innocent, and pure of heart, but driven by dark desires which inevitably bubble to the surface.

 Lacking only cartoon bluebirds around her head, the freshly-scrubbed Betty arrives in Los Angeles with dreams of movie stardom.
 Met at her new apartment by no less than Ann Miller (as kooky landlord Coco), Betty is given a key to a new life.
 It takes mere moments for the dream facade to give way to menace, as Betty discovers an univited roommate (Laura Elena Harring), an amnesiac who cribs the name Rita from a poster for Rita Hayworth's Gilda.
 Names are key elements of the mystery, as identities come in and out of focus like Lynch's floating camera.

 Lynch develops many other characters, despite it being impossible to quantify the number of storylines.
-The most prominent of these is Adam (Justin Theroux), a sardonic, young filmmaker meeting with ominous resistance.
+The most prominent of these belongs to Adam (Justin Theroux), a sardonic, young filmmaker meeting with ominous resistance.
 Dan Hedaya, Lee Grant, and Robert Forster slink by briefly, and Lynch winks at the personal nature of his "L.A.
 Story" by casting longtime behind-the-scenes collaborators Angelo Badalamenti (who, as usual, scores the film) and producer Monty Montgomery as creepy henchmen.